How You Can Participate

 Questions about how to participate in International Jazz Day?
 Be sure to have a look at our Frequently Asked Questions page before reaching out to our Outreach Team.

 One more thing.
-As an official International Jazz Day partner, you are invited to share your story and tell us how you fit into our global community.
-We’re constantly expanding the gallery of community partners on jazzday.com and would love for you to be a part!
+As an official International Jazz Day organizer, you are invited to share your story and tell us how you fit into our global community.
+We’re constantly expanding the gallery of community organizers on jazzday.com and would love for you to be a part!
 Simply complete our short interview questionnaire and a member of our team will be in touch.

 Logos & Radio Spots